AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduced a systematic framework for the auto-tuning and multi-stage validation of quantitative strategies for cryptocurrency perpetual futures.
-We demonstrated, with BTC/USDT as an audited anchor case study and with replications on ETH/USDT, SOL/USDT, and AVAX/USDT, that common backtesting practices which neglect realistic costs or are prone to look-ahead bias can lead to a material overestimation of strategy performance.
-Our primary contribution is a structured, two-stage selection pipeline (Stage~I search + Stage~II screening) complemented by a post-deployment layer of monitoring and risk management.
-Concretely, the pipeline combines Bayesian optimization under realistic cost models, a rigorous ``double-screening'' protocol using held-out and cost-stress scenarios, and an traceability/guard overlay.
+This paper introduced a systematic framework for the auto-tuning and multi-stage validation of quantitative strategies for cryptocurrency perpetual futures.
+Using BTC/USDT as the anchor case and replications on ETH/USDT, SOL/USDT, and AVAX/USDT, the analysis showed that backtests which neglect realistic costs or permit subtle look-ahead effects can materially overstate strategy quality.

+The primary contribution is a structured two-stage selection pipeline complemented by a post-deployment monitoring layer.
+Concretely, the framework combines Bayesian optimization under realistic cost models, a double-screening protocol using held-out and cost-stress scenarios, and an traceability/guard overlay.
 The result is an auditable decision-support and governance protocol for configuration selection under strict execution semantics.

-Across the four contracts indicate that, in this specific high-friction setting, enforcing realistic execution and costs can materially change candidate rankings and reveal degradation on a held-out validation window, as evidenced by the comparisons in Table~\ref{tab:strict4h_windows} and Section~\ref{sec:one_vs_two}.
-The ETH results in Tables~\ref{tab:one_vs_two_stage_eth} and \ref{tab:one_vs_two_stage_midcaps} provide a four-asset replication (as a pipeline-level portability check) of the one-stage versus two-stage comparison under identical strict semantics, and an auxiliary out-of-family BTC/USDT check further shows that the same protocol can reject unstable candidates outside the main signal family.
+Across the four contracts, realistic execution and costs materially change candidate rankings and reveal degradation on held-out windows.
+The non-BTC replications provide pipeline-level portability checks under identical strict semantics, and an auxiliary out-of-family BTC/USDT check further shows that the same protocol can reject unstable candidates outside the main signal family.
 These supplements broaden the evidence base and clarify the empirical scope of the framework.
-By enforcing full-chain accounting invariants and employing a live guard mechanism, the framework aims to provide a practical and auditable pathway from research to live execution within this asset class.
-We view this as a design objective supported by preliminary offline and paper-trading evidence rather than as a guarantee that live performance will match backtests; realized results remain subject to model risk, structural breaks, and implementation constraints.
+By enforcing full-chain accounting invariants and employing a guard mechanism, the framework provides a practical research-to-deployment pattern for this asset class.
+That is presented as a design objective supported by offline and replay-style consistency evidence.